What is 2,4-Dinitrophenylhydrazine (2,4 DNP Test)?

 The structure of 2,4-Dinitrophenylhydrazine is given below.

 2,4-DNP derivatives offer a convenient way of separating the components of a mixture of aldehydes and ketones.
-Rather than attempts to do this directly by fractional distillation, a chemist might take advantage first of the easy separations of 2,4-DNP derivatives by column chromatography.
-As their formation from aldehydes and ketones is reversible, hydrolysis of the separated derivatives will then regenerate the original carbonyl compounds.
+Rather than attempting to do this directly by fractional distillation, a chemist might take advantage first of the easy separation of 2,4-DNP derivatives by column chromatography.
+Since their formation from aldehydes and ketones is reversible, hydrolysis of the separated derivatives will then regenerate the original carbonyl compounds.

 Synthesis of 2,4-Dinitrophenylhydrazine

-Although it’s not a familiar substituted hydrazine, we can make a reasonable inference that hydrazine H2N-NH2 is a good nucleophile.
+Although it’s not a familiarly substituted hydrazine, we can make a reasonable inference that hydrazine H2N-NH2 is a good nucleophile.
 So the synthesis of 2,4-Dinitrophenylhydrazine can be done from the product, it is prepared by reacting hydrazine with 2,4-dinitrochlorobenzene.
-The electron accepting effect of the two nitro groups makes this chloride easy to displace.
+The electron-accepting effect of the two nitro groups makes this chloride easy to displace.

 Since chlorine is ortho, para directing and deactivating, so we should nitrate chlorobenzene.
 Chlorobenzene is readily prepared from benzene itself, so the synthesis is complete and the reaction is given below.

-Aqueous solution of 2,4-dinitrophenyl hydrazine (DNP) is known as Brady’s reagent.
-It reacts with carbonyl compounds (aldehydes and ketone) to give coloured precipitate.
+An aqueous solution of 2,4-dinitrophenyl hydrazine (DNP) is known as Brady’s reagent.
+It reacts with carbonyl compounds (aldehydes and ketone) to give a coloured precipitate.
 These precipitates have a sharp melting point.
 The melting points of the precipitates confirm the carbonyl compounds.